-Location: Arts & Sciences, Room G-224 Telephone: 678-466-4728
+Location: Arts & Sciences, Room G-224

 Our goal at the Writers' Studio is to give rise to better writers, not just to better writing.
 We don't simply proofread your paper; we teach you how to become a more organized, resourceful, exacting, and accomplished writer.
 In a half-hour session, a tutor will talk with you about any stage of your writing process, about any aspect of your project, regarding any subject.
-Here's what we can do for you:
+Here's what we can do for you: Do you need help understanding an assignment?

-Do you need help understanding an assignment?
+Do you need help understanding an ass

 Organizing your thoughts?

 Developing a thesis statement?

 Documenting sources?

 Do you need a refresher on grammar, punctuation, or spelling?

 Come-write away-WS224 can help!
 We also offer hour-long workshops on various writing subjects.

 Check the Writers' Studio website below for updated workshop information.

-Hours of operation: Monday-Thursday: 9:00 a.m. - 9:00 p.m.; Friday: 9:00 a.m. - 12:00 p.m.
+Hours of operation: Monday-Thursday 9:00 a.m. - 9:00 p.m.; Fri 9:00 a.m. - 12:00 p.m.